-The unusual Dracaena draco is often a hard to find Dracaena species in nurseries.
+The unusual tree Dracaena draco is often a hard to find Dracaena species in nurseries.

 While it’s an easy plant to grow, it may eventually outgrow its available space.